barnabyalter/microservice_precompiler/README.md

     precompiler.compass_build
     # Runs the Sprockets build which compiles CoffeeScript, minifies assets and moves to dist folder
     precompiler.sprockets_build

-The mustache builder takes an optional argument, downcase, which tells it whether to write the output files in lowercase with underscores (the default) or keep them as the original files:

-    # Keep output files the same as input files
+    # Runs the Mustache template build, which creates output files with the same syntax from the mustaches config yaml
-    precompiler.mustache_build false
-    # Make all output files lowercase with underscores instead of spaces, default
-    precompiler.mustache_build true
+     precompiler.mustache_build

 ### SASS and CoffeeScript

 These two parts are pretty simple.
 They are contained within their relevant directories and are written in their respective technologies.
 Because Sprockets is used to compile them the folders may contain subfolders which are automatically included in-line if the following line is present in a top-level file (where dependencies is the name of the subfolder you wish to include):